qwerty12/scoop-alts/README.md

 * [The very latest version of SABnzbd](https://github.com/sabnzbd/sabnzbd/releases), whether it be a release, or a beta or an RC.

-Thanks to the original authors of the manifests from the default Scoop buckets I copied these from:
+Thanks to the original authors of the manifests from the default Scoop buckets I copied some of these from:

 * https://raw.githubusercontent.com/ScoopInstaller/Versions/master/bucket/ffmpeg-shared-nightly.json